Miglia Quadrato

 regulations/restrictions and the safety of

-contestants is paramount.
+contestants was paramount.
 Indeed, the key to

-(notably those classified as difficult) will tax the
+clues (notably those classified as difficult) would

-crews’ observational skills.
-But the clues are
+tax the crews’ observational skills.
+But the clues

-straightforward, there are no catches.
+are straightforward, there are no catches.
 Many

 simply require completion of quoted text or